AskAwayHealth

 Four Methods for Coping with Feelings of Anxiety

-Drugs or Alcohol Do NOT Help
+Drugs or Alcohol Do Not Help

 First, it’s important to have a mindset that is Optimistic.